Media Captioning

 Machine Translation (MT) is automated translation.
 It is the process by which computer software is used to translate text from one natural language to another.

-Kaltura uses Machine Translation and enables fast translation results with a Turn Around Time (TAT) which is less than the media length.
-The translation's file accuracy is around 85%.
+Kaltura uses Machine Translation and enables fast translation results with a Turn Around Time (TAT) that is less than the media length.
+The translation file's accuracy is around 85%.
 The captions' file should be edited after the translation is completed to increase accuracy.
 Visit the Kaltura Editing Captions page to learn more.

 Copyright